andreww/fox/DoX/FoX_wcml.md

 Further information on these fragments, and on the style of CML generated here, is available at <http://www.uszla.me.uk/CML/eminerals.html>.

-This section of the manual will detail the available CMl output subroutines.
+This section of the manual will detail the available CML output subroutines.

 ## General naming conventions for functions.